-These are general questions not technical ones, used primarily for scoping and pricing, but the answers offer critical insight into your process and operation.
+These are general questions, not technical ones, used primarily for scoping and pricing, however, the answers offer critical insight into your process and operation.

-- What do you make and how do you make it?
+1. “What do you make and how do you make it?”

 This question starts the conversation so we can learn from you.
-All to often, sales folk regretfully end up talking too much about their own solution, without learning anything about their prospective customer’s business.
+All too often, sales folk regretfully end up talking too much about their own solution, without learning anything about their prospective customer’s business.

 At SensrTrx, we know that no two factory floors are alike.
 They are a mix of machines, manual and automated, current or legacy systems and processes.
 By finding out your manufacturing mix, we can very quickly determine the best fit solution for your plant and machines.

-- What are you hoping to achieve with real-time data visibility from the plant that you are not currently getting?
+2. “What are you hoping to achieve with real-time visibility from the plant that you are not currently getting?”

 Is there a particular process that is dragging down your OEE or throughput?
 Is there a machine you are thinking of replacing?
-Are you trying to understand why certain shifts and operators seem to outperform others, or hoping to track your continuous improvement efforts to establish an ROI.
+Are you trying to understand why certain shifts and operators seem to outperform others or hoping to track your continuous improvement efforts to establish an ROI?
 The answers to these questions help us understand how we can leverage the power of manufacturing analytics to help solve your problems.

-This question gives us with a better understanding of how you currently track your plant’s KPIs.
+This question gives us a better understanding of how you currently track your plant’s KPIs.
 We provide you with the formula behind our metrics, so you know exactly what we mean when we talk about Overall Equipment Effectiveness (OEE) and how we monitor and track machine cycle times.

 In addition, many reporting practices are still in pen and paper and excel.
 By learning about how you are gathering data and reporting, we can show you the power of a single automated data point to revolutionize your reporting and plant-level visibility, providing you with powerful real-time insight while cutting back on manual processes that take time away from your employees.